 The Empty Stocking Club is the charitable arm of the Wisconsin State Journal and provides new toys to needy families in the Dane County and surrounding area each year at Christmas.
 The Empty Stocking Club is a 501(c)3 operating under the name Wisconsin State Journal Youth Services, Inc. and its sole mission is to ensure every child has a toy on Christmas.

-A seven-member board of directors runs the Empty Stocking Club.
+An eight-member board of directors runs the Empty Stocking Club.
 The President is typically the Publisher or Editor of the Wisconsin State Journal and the remaining board is made up of newspaper employees, past employees or retired employees as well as community members.

 There are two paid employees, the Executive Director who runs the day-to-day operations of the organization and the accountant who handles the finances of the organization.